Direct inversion of the Longitudinal Ray Transform for 2D residual elastic strain fields

-where ${^s\epsilon}$ and $d\omega$ are compactly supported within the complement of the unbounded component of the complement of $\Omega$ (when $\Omega$ is simply connected this is equal to $\Omega$).
-By uniqueness and comparison to \eqref{planestess} and \eqref{planestrain}, this decomposition can be written in terms of the Airy stress potential as
+where ${^s\epsilon}$ and $d\omega$ are compactly supported within $\Omega$.
+Note that we only assume that the support of $\epsilon$ is contained within the simply connected set $ \Omega$, not that the support of $\epsilon$ is itself simply connected.
+By uniqueness and comparison to \eqref{planestrain} and \eqref{planestess}, this decomposition can be written in terms of the Airy stress potential as